alexzgu/karaoke_subtitle_dataset/README.md

 <b>Note:</b> running the above will download just VTT files,
 but (OPTIONALLY) by removing the `--skip-download` tag you can also download their corresponding videos.
-Just make sure to have a `videos/` directory and have the videos are `.webm` format before proceeding.
+Just make sure to have a `videos/` directory and have the videos in `.webm` format before proceeding.

 <h4>Option 2: Use other means</h4>
 1. Attain WebVTT files through some other means.